emaiannone/tools-tutorial/findsecbugs/README.md

 ## Configuring FindSecBugs 1.12.0 from command line (Unix-like)

 FindSecBugs can be configured with a large number of command-line options.
-The most important ones:

-TODO
+All these options come from the original FindBugs/SpotBugs (full list [here](https://spotbugs.readthedocs.io/en/latest/running.html#common-command-line-options)).
+The most interesting are:

+- `-effort:value` tells FindSecBugs to employ more memory consuming analyses in hope of reducing the rate of false alarms.
+More info [here](https://spotbugs.readthedocs.io/en/latest/effort.html).
+- `-low`/`-medium`/-`high` tells FindSecBugs to detect bugs of at least low, medium, or high severity, respectively.
+By default, `-medium` is active.
+- `-xargs` tells FindSecBugs to read the list of classes/JARs/directories to analyze from `stdin`, meaning that we can supply the classes/JARs/directories and projects from a pipe, e.g., `cat listclasses.txt | ./findsecbugs -progress -html -output report.html`.